Four Corners (Newark)

-The Four Corners Historic District is the intersection of Broad and Market streets in Newark, New Jersey.
+The Four Corners Historic District is the intersection of Broad and Market Streets in Newark, New Jersey.
 It is the site of the city's earliest settlement and the heart of Downtown Newark that at one time was considered the busiest intersection in the United States.
-The area that radiates 22 square blocks from the crossroads is a state and federal historic district.
-Today, no Vehicle Traffic is allowed to turn at Broad and Market.
-Traffic heading from towards the County Courthouse towards the Intersection trying to head Southbound on Broad Street should turn Right on University Avenue, then a left on Brandford Pl.
-If your trying to go Northbound on Broad St, make a left on Washington St then right on Raymond.
-All Broad St. Traffic heading from towards Broad St. Station trying to access Market St. Eastbound traffic should take a Left on Park Pl, then right on Mulberry St. down to Market St, Same would go with Westbound Traffic, or right on Raymond Ave, then left on University.
+The area that radiates twenty-two square blocks from the crossroads is a state and federal historic district.

 The crossing became the center of the town soon after establishment in 1666; the home of founder Robert Treat was located at the southwest corner.
 During the next centuries it remained the focal point of the city which grew around it.
-By 1834 the United New Jersey Railroad and Canal Company had established a terminal to the south and in 1869 the Newark and New York Railroad had one to the north.
+By 1834, the United New Jersey Railroad and Canal Company had established a terminal to the south and in 1869, the Newark and New York Railroad had one to the north.
 During the period of massive expansion at the start of the 20th century, the district became the city's modern business district, and site of its first skyscraper built by the Firemen's Insurance Company at the southeast corner in 1910.
 The Newark Public Service Terminal on Broad Street opened in 1916.
-Though faded in its former glory, the Four Corners district remains Newark's traditional center for commerce and business and since the late 2000s (decade) the focus of much interest in revitalizing retail, residential, and restaurant activity downtown.
+Though faded in its former glory, the Four Corners district remains Newark's traditional center for commerce and business and since the late 2000s, the focus of much interest in revitalizing retail, residential, and restaurant activity downtown.